 Rockland’s sweeping state-of-emergency was defined Tuesday by public health officials as the first of its kind in the United States.
 The ban on unvaccinated children in public places starts at midnight Wednesday.

 Unvaccinated children in New York City’s outbreak have been banned from prekindergarten and schools for older children in efforts to get a handle on the outbreak there.
-Rockland’s containment effort is more extensive and has roots in other attempts to control the outbreak.
+Rockland’s containment effort, however, is more extensive and has roots in other attempts to control the outbreak.

 Earlier this month a federal judge barred 50 students from attending a Rockland school because they were unvaccinated.
 Health officials believe the outbreak was ignited in September by an international traveler who arrived in the area with measles.
 The situation worsened when six additional international travelers with measles arrived in Rockland, further spreading measles to vulnerable children.